|

 works declares that he and his faith are genuine.

-of heart felt gratitude for Jesus Christ and
+of heart-felt gratitude for Jesus Christ and

 what he did for us.
 Here is an analogy to help

-clarify the understanding.
 I love my parents

-very much.
-But I don't love them in order
+very much but I don't love them in order

 to gain some favor from them.
-I simply

 love them because I appreciate how much